manshi057/Rock-vs-Mine/README.md

 The model is trained using the Sonar Dataset, which consists of 208 samples, each containing 60 numerical features representing sonar wave frequencies.
 The target variable is binary, indicating whether the object is a rock (R) or a mine (M).

-Technologies Used
+Technologies Used:-

-Python
+1)Python

-Pandas & NumPy (for data handling)
+2)Pandas & NumPy (for data handling)

-Scikit-learn (for machine learning algorithms)
+3)Scikit-learn (for machine learning algorithms)

-Matplotlib & Seaborn (for visualization)
+4)Matplotlib & Seaborn (for visualization)

-Installation
+Installation:-

 To run this project on your local machine, ensure you have Python installed and set up the required dependencies using: